mrm-xiefan/lunania-ai/README.md

 you can set mode from 1 to 3(1: scratch, 2: bottleneck, 3: finetuning)

-and use image param to specify an image
+and use image param to specify an image.
+*for example:*
 ```
 cd catvsdog/01_job
 python predict.py --mode 3 --image ../99_data/input/1.png